-A different methodology was used this year, we incorporated CDP and Kellogg spend data into a wider model developed with the Carbon Trust.
-This value for 2020 unusually low because of the Covid-19 effect on business travel.
+We incorporated CDP and Kellogg spend data into a wider model developed with the Carbon Trust.
+For a second consecutive year, the value for this year was unusually low because of the Covid-19 effect on business travel.

 Employee commuting